u2107680007911543774e7r/gpt4catbot/README.md

 Later it became not relevant and OpenAI released their own apps :)

-This project just remains to demostrates Python, TelegramBotAPI, OpenAI API, model fine-tuning skills.
+This project just remains to demostrates Python, TelegramBotAPI, OpenAI API, MongoDB, model fine-tuning skills.